-ALH112 Essentials of Anatomy and Physiology I
+ALH112 Essentials of Anatomy and Physiology I\

 This course examines the structural organization and the functioning of the human body.
 The human cell is described in detail as it is the basic building block of the body.
 Body planes, directional terms, quadrants, and cavities are illustrated and located.
 The components and normal processes of the integumentary, skeletal, muscular, nervous, endocrine, and lymphatic systems are discussed.
 Common pathology and aging are related to structure and function.
+Terms Offered: FL (on ground); WI & SU (online)

-ALH115 Medical Insurance
+ALH115 Medical Insurance\